ajLapid718/Intro-To-Vue-JS/README.md

 - Data can be bound to an element’s style attribute
 - Data can be bound to an element’s class
 - We can use expressions inside an element’s class binding to evaluate whether a class should appear or not

+## Computed Properties

+- Computed properties calculate a value rather than store a value.
+- Computed properties can use data from your app to calculate its values.